ipython/ipython/docs/source/interactive/htmlnotebook.rst

 In the documentation, the distinction between the *N*otebook app and *n*otebook documents is made by capitalization.

-The Notebook app automatically saves the current state of the computation in the web browser to the corresponding notebook, which is just a standard text file with the extension ``.ipynb``, stored in a working directory on your computer.
-This file can be easily put under version control and shared with colleagues.
+The Notebook app automatically saves the current state of the computation in the web browser to the corresponding notebook document.

-Despite the fact that the notebook documents are plain text files, they use the JSON format in order to store a *complete*, *reproducible* copy of the state of the computation as it is inside the Notebook app.
+It is also common to refer to the current state of the computation, as represented by the sequence of input cells in the Notebook app, as a
+*notebook*.
+There is no problem with confounding these two concepts, since there is actually a one-to-one correspondence between what you see on the screen inside the app, and what is stored in the corresponding ``.ipynb`` notebook document.

 Features of the IPython Notebook web app